Back to Reference

 ADDIE definition and its place in instructional design

-The ADDIE Model is more than just a sequence of steps—it's a methodology that ensures every aspect of a learning program is thoroughly planned, executed, and assessed.
-By following the ADDIE framework, instructional designers can ensure that educational content is not only effective but also tailored to meet the specific needs of learners.
+The ADDIE Model is more than just a sequence of steps—it's a methodology that ensures every aspect of a learning program is thoroughly planned, executed, and assessed; in fact, due to its flexibility, some scholars argue it functions less as a rigid model and more as a generally agreed on framework.
+By following the ADDIE framework, instructional designers can ensure that educational content is effective and tailored to the specific needs of learners, with one study at Weill Cornell Medical College finding it helps create instruction that meets students' needs and facilitates active learning.

 Understanding the ADDIE Methodology